 Starting a food truck: here is your checklist

 Looking to start your own food truck?
-You will need to make decisions about costs of purchasing and interior design, permits and HACCP, and other rules.
-What do you need to look out for when starting your own food truck?
+You will need to make decisions about costs of purchasing and design, permits and HACCP.
+Andthere are also other rules.
+Read what you need to look out for when starting your own food truck.

-This also means that you will be starting out in a market with a lot of competition.
-Therefore, stand out with a unique concept.
-Research the market and think about your marketing plan.
+This means that you will be starting out in a market with a lot of competition.
+So, make sure you stand out with a unique concept.
+Do market research and think about your marketing plan.

 How much does a food truck cost?